Updated on August 10th, 2020

 Admitting that you’re powerless to alcohol is difficult because it means being honest with yourself and recognizing that you have a problem.
 Going to detox and rehab is often a part of that first step.

-Step 1of the 12-Step Program is extremely important and essential to recovery.
+The Big Book’s Step 1 is extremely important and essential to recovery.
 If you can’t admit that you have a problem, then the rest of the steps won’t do you any good.
 In completing Step 1, you embrace the paradox described in the Big Book: you admit you’re powerless to your addiction, turn away from it, and walk toward the solution.

 Ultimately, the purpose of Step 1 is to encourage introspection with honesty and, in turn, empower yourself to take steps toward recovery and away from addiction.